robinandeer/chanjo-report/CONTRIBUTING.md

   $ git clone git@github.com:<your github username>/chanjo-report.git
   ```

-  I would personally recommend [GitHub for Mac][gh-mac] to easily manage pull requests and [SourceTree][sourcetree] as an excellent GUI for git.
+  I would personally recommend [SourceTree][sourcetree] as an excellent GUI for git.

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development: